 Chapter 3.
 Characteristics of Participating Hospitals

-As background for understanding the survey results, this chapter presents information about the distribution of database hospitals by bed size (number of patient beds), teaching status, ownership and control, and geographic region.
-Although the 382 hospitals that voluntarily submitted data to the database do not constitute a statistically selected sample, the characteristics of these hospitals are fairly consistent with the distribution of U.S. hospitals registered with the American Hospital Association (AHA).
-The characteristics of database hospitals by AHA-defined categories of bed size, teaching status, ownership and control, and region are presented in the following tables.1 Data are presented which describe the database hospitals and the survey respondents from these hospitals, as well as the distribution of U.S. AHA-registered hospitals included in the 2004 AHA Annual Survey of Hospitals.2
+As background for understanding the survey results, this chapter presents information about the distribution of database hospitals by bed size, teaching status, ownership and control, and geographic region.
+Although the hospitals that voluntarily submitted data to the database do not constitute a statistically selected sample, the characteristics of these hospitals are fairly consistent with the distribution of U.S. hospitals registered with the American Hospital Association (AHA).
+The characteristics of database hospitals by AHA-defined categories of bed size, teaching status, ownership and control, and region are presented in the following tables.1 Database hospitals and survey respondents are described, as well as the distribution of U.S. AHA-registered hospitals included in the 2006 AHA Annual Survey of Hospitals.2

 - Participating hospitals represent a range of bed sizes and geographic regions.

-- Most hospitals are nonteaching (76 percent) and nongovernment owned (voluntary/nonprofit or proprietary/investor-owned) (72 percent).
+- Most hospitals are non-teaching (74 percent) and non-government owned (voluntary/nonprofit or proprietary/investor-owned) (76 percent).

 It is important to note that while there are more smaller hospitals in the database, they account for fewer respondents than larger hospitals.
-Hospitals with fewer than 200 beds account for only 34 percent of all database respondents (37,032 respondents), whereas hospitals with 200 or more beds account for almost twice as many respondents (66 percent, or 71,589 respondents).
+Hospitals with fewer than 200 beds account for only 33 percent of all database respondents (52,357 respondents), whereas hospitals with 200 or more beds account for almost twice as many respondents (107,819 respondents or 67 percent).

-As shown in Table 3-2, most database hospitals were nonteaching (76 percent), which compares closely to the distribution of AHA-registered U.S. hospitals.
+As shown in Table 3-2, most database hospitals were non-teaching (74 percent), which compares closely to the distribution of AHA-registered U.S. hospitals.

 Ownership and Control

-The distribution of database hospitals and respondents by government versus nongovernment ownership and control is shown in Table 3-3.
-Most database hospitals are nongovernment owned and controlled (i.e., voluntary/nonprofit or proprietary/investor-owned).
-The distribution of database hospitals matches the distribution of AHA-registered U.S. hospitals in terms of the percentages of government (28 percent) and nongovernment (72 percent) hospitals.
+The distribution of database hospitals and respondents by government versus non-government ownership and control is shown in Table 3-3.
+Most database hospitals (76 percent) are non-government owned and controlled (i.e., voluntary/non-profit or proprietary/investor owned).
+The distribution of database hospitals closely matches the distribution of AHA-registered U.S. hospitals in terms of the percentages of government and non-government hospitals.